Qingtian dialect

-The Qingtian dialect (青田話 (青田话, Qīngtiánhuà)) is a dialect of the Chinese language.
-It is spoken in Qingtian county of Lishui prefecture in Zhejiang, China.
-The Qingtian dialect is one of the Chuqu dialects of Wu Chinese spoken in Quzhou and Lishui prefectures of Zhejiang.
+The Qingtian dialect (青田話 (青田话, Qīngtiánhuà), Wugniu: Chin1-dia2-wu6) is a dialect of the Chinese language, and is one of the Chuqu dialects of Wu Chinese spoken in Quzhou and Lishui prefectures of Zhejiang.

+Aside from being spoken in Qingtian county of Lishui prefecture in Zhejiang, China, the dialect is also widely spoken in countries where diasporas from Qingtian settle.

+Phonology

+The standard version of Qingtian dialect is based on the town of Hecheng (鹤城, go4-yin2), and has 29 initials, 49 finals, and 8 tones.